Applications of Big Data Analytics

 Government

 Big data analytics has proven to be very useful in the government sector.
-Big data analysis played a large role in Barack Obama’s successful 2012 re-election campaign.
-Also most recently, Big data analysis was majorly responsible for the BJP and its allies to win a highly successful Indian General Election 2014.
+It played a large role in Barack Obama’s successful 2012 re-election campaign.
+More recently, big data analysis was majorly responsible for the BJP and its allies to win a highly successful Indian General Election in 2014.
 The Indian Government utilizes numerous techniques to ascertain how the Indian electorate is responding to government action, as well as ideas for policy augmentation.

 Social Media Analytics

 The advent of social media has led to an outburst of big data.
-Various solutions have been built in order to analyze social media activity like IBM’s Cognos Consumer Insights, a point solution running on IBM’s BigInsights Big Data platform, which can make sense of the chatter.
+Various solutions have been built to analyze social media activity, like IBM’s Cognos Consumer Insights, a point solution running on IBM’s BigInsights Big Data platform.
 Social media can provide valuable real-time insights into how the market is responding to products and campaigns.
-With the help of these insights, the companies can adjust their pricing, promotion, and campaign placements accordingly.
-Before utilizing the big data there needs to be some preprocessing to be done on the big data in order to derive some intelligent and valuable results.
-Thus to know the consumer mindset the application of intelligent decisions derived from big data is necessary.
+With these insights, companies can adjust their pricing, promotion, and campaign placements accordingly.

 Technology

-The technological applications of big data comprise of the following companies which deal with huge amounts of data every day and put them to use for business decisions as well.
+Technological applications of big data involve companies that deal with huge amounts of data every day and put them to use for business decisions.
+For example:

-For example, eBay.com uses two data warehouses at 7.5 peta bytes and 40PB as well as a 40PB Hadoop cluster for search, consumer recommendations, and merchandising Inside eBay’s 90PB data warehouse.
+- eBay.com: Uses two data warehouses at 7.5 petabytes and 40PB, as well as a 40PB Hadoop cluster for search, consumer recommendations, and merchandising.

 Fraud Detection

-Big Data platforms that can analyze claims and transactions in real-time, identifying large-scale patterns across many transactions or detecting anomalous behavior from an individual user, can change the fraud detection game.
+For businesses involving claims or transaction processing, fraud detection is a compelling big data application.
+Big Data platforms can analyze claims and transactions in real-time, identifying large-scale patterns across many transactions or detecting anomalous behavior from an individual user, changing the fraud detection game.

 Call Center Analytics

-Big Data solutions can help identify recurring problems or customer and staff behavior patterns on the fly not only by making sense of time/quality resolution metrics but also by capturing and processing call content itself.
+Call center analytics are powerful for customer-facing Big Data applications.
+Big Data solutions can help identify recurring problems or customer and staff behavior patterns on the fly by making sense of time/quality resolution metrics and capturing and processing call content.

 Banking